On this page 6

 - Online requests made before 6 a.m. may be performed the same workday; phone requests must be received by 5 p.m. the day before; inspection windows post online at 8 a.m. the day of inspection

-Typical inspection sequence: County guidance references rough trade inspections before frame inspection, then insulation certificate/foundation compliance/special inspection letters before final building inspection; a dedicated inspection sequence procedural guide is also published.
+Typical sequence: County guidance references rough trade inspections before frame inspection, then insulation certificate/foundation compliance/special inspection letters before final building inspection; a dedicated inspection sequence procedural guide is also published.

 Inspections will not be scheduled if a reinspection fee remains unpaid; stamped plans, inspection card, final documents, and ladders must be onsite.